WWE Rumors: Roman Reigns Hints At John Cena Feud After ‘WrestleMania’

 Roman Reigns is heading into the biggest match for the WWE at WrestleMania 33 as he prepares to fight The Undertaker.
 On Monday Night Raw, Reigns came to the ring to talk about his upcoming match with The Undertaker and made an interesting comment about three other wrestlers in the promo.

-For the last year, fans have wondered if the WWE would ever have the guts to turn Roman Reigns heel but it doesn’t look like that will ever happen.
+For the last year, fans have wondered if the WWE would ever have the guts to turn Roman Reigns heel, but it doesn’t look like that will ever happen.
 Instead, it looks like the WWE will keep Roman as a face with some heel tendencies and he showed some of that bad guy personality on Monday Night Raw.

 In the promo, Roman Reigns said that he will be the man who does what no one else before him has ever done.
 He said he will end The Undertaker’s career.
 He also said that is because the WWE is his yard now and he owns all of it.
 Roman Reigns said that nothing that Brock Lesnar, Bill Goldberg, or John Cena does will change that.